mraible/jhipster-ms-oidc-improved/gateway/README.md

 ## Building for production

-### Packaging as jar

-To build the final jar and optimize the gateway application for production, run:
+To optimize the gateway application for production, run:

     ./mvnw -Pprod clean package

 This will concatenate and minify the client CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
 To ensure everything worked, run:

-    java -jar target/*.jar
+    java -jar target/*.war

 Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

 Refer to [Using JHipster in production][] for more details.

-### Packaging as war

-To package your application as a war in order to deploy it to an application server, run:

-    ./mvnw -Pprod,war clean package

 ## Testing